Skip to main content

 Its fairly simple to set this up on your own GitHub account.
 I made a GitHub repository containing all the code and instructions you need.

-Basically, you just need to make your image (e.g. in MS paint):
+First you need to make your image (e.g. in MS paint):

 Then create an empty private repository, which will get filled with fake commits.
-Also change some GitHub settings, and get an authentication token.
-Then change a little configuration file:
+You'll also need to change some GitHub settings, and get an authentication token.
+Then change the tool's configuration file to include your authentication token and repository details:

 {